xxcxy/tc-tagger-api/README.md

 - BASE_PATH: the Topcoder tagger API URL
 - AUTH_SECRET: The authorization secret used during token verification.
 - VALID_ISSUERS: The valid issuer of tokens
-- AMAZON.AWS_ACCESS_KEY_ID: The Amazon certificate key to use when connecting.
-For local dynamodb you can set fake value.
-- AMAZON.AWS_SECRET_ACCESS_KEY: The Amazon certificate access key to use when connecting.
-For local dynamodb you can set fake value.
 - AMAZON.AWS_REGION: The Amazon region to use when connecting.
 For local dynamodb you can set fake value.
 - AMAZON.DYNAMODB_READ_CAPACITY_UNITS: the AWS DynamoDB read capacity units
 - AMAZON.DYNAMODB_WRITE_CAPACITY_UNITS: the AWS DynamoDB write capacity units